-Wolverhampton City Council is situated in the West Midlands, which contains seven Councils in total.
-The Council area has a population of 251, 500 and covers an area of 26 square miles.
+The City of Wolverhampton is situated in the West Midlands, which consists of seven Councils in total.
+The Council area has a population of almost 260,000 and covers an area of 26 square miles (ONS 2020).
 The Council area is urban in nature and is densely populated with approximately 3,500 residents per square kilometre.
+The City is ethnically diverse with 36% of its residents being of BAME (Black, Asian and Minority Ethnic) heritage.
+Furthermore,16.4% of the population in the 2011 census were not born in the UK.
+The City is religiously diverse with the second highest proportion of Sikh residents in the Country.
 In addition to the Wolverhampton city centre, there are 3 other local centres, Bilston, Wednesfield and Tettenhall.
 These areas are shown in the map below.